Robert Lowell: Mental illness

 Lowell was hospitalized many times throughout his adult life due to bipolar disorder, the mental condition then known as "manic depression".
 On multiple occasions, Lowell was admitted to the McLean Hospital in Belmont, Massachusetts, and one of his poems, "Waking in the Blue", references his stay in this large psychiatric facility.
 While bipolar disorder was often a great burden to the writer and his family, it also provided the subject for some of Lowell's most influential poetry, as in his book Life Studies.
-When he was fifty, Lowell began taking lithium to treat the condition.
+When he was 50, Lowell began taking lithium to treat the condition.
 Saskia Hamilton, the editor of Lowell's Letters, notes, "Lithium treatment relieved him from suffering the idea that he was morally and emotionally responsible for the fact that he relapsed.
 However, it did not entirely prevent relapses...
 And he was troubled and anxious about the impact of his relapses on his family and friends until the end of his life."

 Death

-Lowell died from a heart attack in a taxi cab in Manhattan on September 12, 1977, at the age of 60, while on his way to see his ex-wife, Elizabeth Hardwick.
+Lowell died from a heart attack in a taxicab in Manhattan on September 12, 1977, at the age of 60, while on his way to see his ex-wife, Elizabeth Hardwick.
 He was buried in Stark Cemetery in Dunbarton, New Hampshire.